Randomness and signal propagation in physics-informed neural networks (PINNs): A neural PDE perspective

-Summarizing, the weight matrices of the ML application show a decided random-like character, with seemingly little or no ``memory'' of the mathematical structure of the physical problem under study, thereby casting doubts on the very notion of explainability.
-This said, the random-like nature of the PINN matrix invites a further observation: namely, that PINN may represent a kind of (generalized) path integral solution of the PDE in point.
-Even though this may seem to score a point in favor of explainability, in the following we shall argue that this is not the case.
+It is interesting here to see that the differences in the statistics of the weight matrices from the RMT arise more significantly for the inviscid case, where the network has failed to learn the problem.
+For the viscid case, random matrix statistics are followed more agreeably by the learned weights.
+While a deeper analysis is surely required at this stage, there seems to be a preferred randomness-dominated nature of the well-trained weight matrices with seemingly little or no ``memory'' of the mathematical structure of the physical problem under study, thereby casting doubts on the problem-specific explainability and insight.
+This said, the random-like nature of the PINN matrix invites a further observation.
+PINNs may represent a kind of (generalized) path integral solution of the PDE in point.
+This connection at present is speculative in nature and future work will explore precise technical details.